sshanshans/sshanshans.github.io/index.md

 <hr />

 ### Opennings
-If you are interested in working with me, please find the information [here](..research/open.md)
+If you are interested in working with me, please find the information [[here]](..research/open.md)
 <hr />

 ### Events and News
-I will be at the [CLUSTEC theory camp](https://clustec.eu/) from Aug 26 to Sep 04, 2024 at the Technical University of Denmark.
-The 3rd CLUSTEC general assembly will be held at QM, SDU from Sep 05 to Sep 06, 2024.
+I will be at the [[CLUSTEC]](https://clustec.eu/) theory camp at the Technical University of Denmark from Aug 26 to Sep 04, 2024. <br />
+The 3rd CLUSTEC general assembly will be held at the Centre of Quantum Mathematics, SDU from Sep 05 to Sep 06, 2024.

 <br />
 <br />